tonamatos/wiederhold-notes/content/MAT246/4/Graphs.md

 Another way of interpreting the above result is: I can find a set of size two all of whose finite sums are inside the same set.
 What is the largest size of such a set guaranteed to exist?

->[!thm] Theorem (Folkman-Rado-Sanders, 1969).
->
+- There is always a set of size 2: **Schur, 1916**.
+(This is slightly stronger than the above, can you see why?)
->The set can have any arbitrarily large finite size.
+- There is a set of any arbitrarily large finite size: **Folkman-Rado-Sanders, 1969.**

-This can actually be extended using some significantly heavy machinery from set theory.

->[!thm] Theorem (Hindman, 1974).
->
->You can always find an infinite such set.
+- You can always find an infinite such set: **Hindman, 1974.** (This requires significantly heavy machinery from set theory.)

 Perhaps the result that gives this theory its name is the one below.